A parameterization of anisotropic Gaussian fields with penalized complexity priors: Penalized complexity priors

+\revisionone{Finally, we note that the seminorm distinguishes different models (it defines a norm on our family of models) in the following sense.
 Write $M_{\kappa,\bm{v}}$ for the model given by SPDE \eqref{SPDE2D} with parameters $(\kappa,\bm{v})$ and with variance fixed to $\sigma _u=1$.
 Due to the rescaling of the spectral densities in \Cref{metric def}, the choice of $\sigma _u$ does not affect the distance between models and can be set to any other positive value.
-We define the base model as the limit in distribution of $M_{\kappa,\bm{v}}$ as $\kappa,\bm{v}$ go to zero
+Then,} \revisionone{ } \revisionone{We give a more detailed discussion in Section \ref{Sobolev distance section} of the Appendix.}